tschiro/Relay-Switches/README.md

 # Switches
-Control relays connected to Rpi GPIO with a web interface based on nodejs, javascript, and html
+Remotely control relays connected to Rpi GPIO using a web interface.
+Uses nodejs, javascript, and html.